How to Get 10,000 Steps a Day With a Walking Treadmill

 Walking Speed Steps per Minute Time to Reach 10,000 Steps

-1. Set up a standing workstation that’s comfortable and where you enjoy working.
+1. Create a standing workstation you actually enjoy using.

 Sale